CELEBRATING over 21 YEARS!!

-E. CARSON: CA: Flows: 47 cfs above Hangman's (along hwy 89/4) River is clear.
+E. CARSON: CA: Flows: 36 cfs above Hangman's (along hwy 89/4) River is clear.
 And flows are slightly up.
-There's a few fish remaining, will be stocked for Labor day, if water temps allow, and flows are abnormally lower for this time of year.
+There's a few fish that Alpine County stocked for the Labor Day weekend are still hanging around.
 It will behoove you to use a bit of stealth.
 It's certainly recommended that you drift a few dries if you can get them to come up: Hoppers, Stimulators , Elk Hair Caddis (EHC) ants, mosquitoes.
 Deaddrifting with a CLEAR indicator, caddis pupa, rubber legged stones, san juans or rainbow warriors.
-CATCH & RELEASE section (downstream at Hangman's Bridge) , clear.
-Watch for snakes, they'll want to make it to the cooler water.
+CATCH & RELEASE section (downstream at Hangman's Bridge) Clear, low and doing well.
+Snakes have been spotted this week, so watch for them.
 Airport, Leviathan, Hellhole areas are doing well on a hopper dropper rig.
 Stimi's, Caddis pupa, micro mayflies, zebra midges, hoppers, red copper john of an ant.

-W. CARSON: Flows 8.2 cfs: DAMN it's LOW!
-Perhaps this weekend they'll be a bump in flows, with a slug of water coming out of Red and Crater Lake for Nevada irrigation.
-California is done with it's stocking, Alpine county will continue.
+W. CARSON: Flows 9.3 cfs: DAMN it's LOW!
+We are seeing a very small bump..
 Ants, EHC, hoppers, Para Madam X in red, or green.
 Always throw a dropper: Red or black copper john, PT, san juan.
 It's low, stealthy approach will be the way to go if you go to play on this little stretch